-So, it is clear that we need to discuss what has to be done to ensure that all Victorians are going to be able to access affordable energy in the future.
+So, it is clear that we need to discuss what has to be done to ensure that it is possible to access affordable energy in the future.
 And this must be achieved in a context of developing and adopting new technologies which ensure that our future energy is clean and sustainable.

 Come along and be part of a discussion using two UN Sustainable Development Goals as the starting point: SDG 7: Affordable and clean energy and Goal 10: Reduced equalities.